 Tired of sanitising your groceries?
 This ‘Corona Oven’ aims to disinfect everything in 10 minutes

-Bengaluru, Apr 22: At the time when the entire world is planning to contain the spread of Covid-19, Ultraviolet light is getting a lot of attention when it comes to disinfecting.
+Bengaluru, Apr 22: At the time when the entire world is planning to contain the spread of COVID-19, ultraviolet light is getting a lot of attention when it comes to disinfecting.

-That's because one segment of UV light is extremely effective when it comes to killing microorganisms, including coronaviruses.
+That's because one segment of UV light is extremely effective when it comes to killing micro-organisms, including coronaviruses.
 UV light has been known to kill SARS-CoV-1, which is a cousin of SARS-CoV-2 or COVID-19.

 Now Bengaluru-based start-up called Log9 Materials has used this technology to develop what it calls a CoronaOven.